 Between the years 2021 and 2026, the Government of Canada is committed to investing $2.75 billion towards the purchase of over 5,000 zero emission busses and public transportation infrastructure upgrades through the Zero Emission Transit Fund (ZETF).

 The ZETF program delivers on the federal government’s commitment to help purchase thousands of electric buses over the next five years and build the supporting infrastructure, including charging and facility upgrades, required for these public transit enhancements.

 Funding through the ZETF program is split between planning projects and capital projects.

 All eligible expenses must be claimed before the programs ends on March 31, 2026.
-For businesses looking to reduce their greenhouse gas emissions or adopt environmentally friendly new technologies be sure to view the cleantech funding programs available.
-Read on to find an overview of the ZETF program.
+For businesses looking to reduce their greenhouse gas emissions or adopt new environmentally friendly technologies be sure to view the cleantech funding programs available.
+Read on to find an overview of the Zero Emission Transit Fund program.

 Funding Snapshot: Zero Emission Transit Fund (ZETF)